 The Science Behind the Perfect Brewing Temperature

-The amazing thing about coffee extraction is that the various compounds have different solubility in water.
-That means that by tweaking the two main variables in drip coffee brewing, brewing time and brewing temperature, we can tweak the composition of our final cup of coffee.
+The fascinating aspect of coffee extraction is that different compounds have varying solubility in water. (extraction science research published in Journal of Food Science) By adjusting the two primary variables in drip coffee brewing—brewing time and temperature—we can fine-tune the composition of our final cup.

-For optimal extraction, when you aim for a full-bodied cup with none of that unpleasant aftertaste – the perfect temperature is between 195°F and 205°F (90.6°C to 96.1 °C).
-This ideal temperature should be paired with an extraction time of about 4 minutes.
+For optimal extraction, aiming for a full-bodied cup without an unpleasant aftertaste, the ideal brewing temperature is between 195°F and 205°F (90.6°C to 96.1°C), as recommended by the Specialty Coffee Association.
+This temperature should be paired with an extraction time of about 4 minutes.

-The maximum extraction for the coffee bean is 28 to 30%.
-This means that the total amount of solubles we can extract from the coffee grounds is 28%.
+This combination should yield a cup with an extraction yield of 18% to 22%, which is considered the perfect range.
+According to the SCA, the maximum extraction for coffee beans is around 28% to 30%, meaning that the total amount of solubles we can extract from the coffee grounds is 28%.

-Let’s recap: Colder water results in a weak flavor profile with a sour taste, while hotter temperatures can lead to an overly bitter brew.
+Let’s recap: Using colder water can result in a weak flavor profile with a sour taste, while hotter temperatures may lead to an overly bitter brew. (flavor-profile evaluation rooted in the SCA’s standardized descriptors)

 What Factors Affect Brewing Temperature?

-The 195°F to 205°F range that was established by SCA, is not meant to confuse you.
-First of all, the range should give you a decent cup of coffee regardless of other variables.
-But we have to admit that a cup brewed at 195°F doesn’t taste the same as one brewed at 205°F. Personal preference is key here, but not only that.
-Certain variables can also influence the selected coffee brewing temperature for drip.
+The 195°F to 205°F range established by the Specialty Coffee Association (SCA) is designed to provide a decent cup of coffee regardless of other variables.
+However, a cup brewed at 195°F doesn’t taste the same as one brewed at 205°F. Personal preference plays a key role, but other variables can also influence the selected coffee brewing temperature for drip.

-Note that any coffee brewing variable you change, might require you to tweak other variables too, because they are strictly dependent on each other.
-Even SCA, who created protocols and best practices for coffee brewing, admits that brew temperature is more flexible than their standards.
+Note that any coffee brewing variable you change might require you to adjust other variables too, as they are interdependent.
+Even the SCA, which created protocols and best practices for coffee brewing, acknowledges that brew temperature is more flexible than their standards suggest.

 Grind Size

-In the end, you have to remember that drip coffee grind size does indeed affect the brewing temperature.
+Ultimately, it’s important to remember that drip coffee grind size does indeed influence the brewing temperature. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 Roast Level

-The roast level plays an essential role in brewing drip coffee since it affects the temperature needed.
-Lighter roasts require a lower temperature, while a darker roasts need more heat.
-This is due to changes in chemical composition caused by varying roasting levels.
+The roast level is crucial in brewing drip coffee as it dictates the required temperature. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) Lighter roasts need a lower temperature, while darker roasts require more heat due to changes in chemical composition from the roasting process.

-The more we roast the coffee beans the more the cell structure breaks down, and the beans become more soluble.
-For dark roasts, slightly colder water works perfectly.
-For very light roasts you might need to use hotter water in order to adjust the extraction.
+The more coffee beans are roasted, the more their cell structure breaks down, making them more soluble. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) For dark roasts, slightly cooler water is ideal.
+Conversely, very light roasts may require hotter water to optimize extraction.

 Brew Time

-In practice, brew time is fixed, and we adjust our grind size and pick our filters to finish the pour in about 5 minutes.
-As you get more experience, and you know exactly what you are looking for in your cup, you should experiment with tweaking brew time, grind size and temperature.
+In practice, brew time is typically fixed, and we adjust our grind size and select our filters to complete the pour in about 5 minutes. (as outlined by Scott Rao in The Professional Barista’s Handbook) As you gain more experience and understand exactly what you desire in your cup, you should experiment with tweaking brew time, grind size, and temperature.

 Altitude

-The altitude of where you’re brewing the coffee affects the process.
-The boiling point of water lowers with altitude.
-For instance, water boiling point in Denver is 203°F, (95°C).
-In Denver you can use boiling water for your drip coffee.
-For manual brewing that is simple because you can adjust the brew temperature easily.
-However, with an automatic drip coffee maker the process is a bit more complicated.
+The altitude at which you’re brewing coffee significantly affects the process. (high-altitude cultivation, a factor the SCA correlates with slower cherry development and denser beans) The boiling point of water decreases with altitude.
+For instance, in Denver, the boiling point of water is 203°F (95°C).
+In such locations, you can use boiling water for your drip coffee.
+For manual brewing, this is straightforward because you can easily adjust the brew temperature.
+However, with an automatic drip coffee maker, the process becomes a bit more complex.

 Coffee Bean Type

-The type of coffee bean you use also determines what temperature you should use during the brewing stage.
-For example, Arabica and Robusta are two main varieties requiring different heat levels.
-Arabica has more subtle flavors that may be lost when brewed too hot; thus, these beans should generally be heated to lower temps.
+The type of coffee bean you use also influences the temperature you should use during the brewing stage.
+For example, Arabica and Robusta are two main varieties that require different heat levels.
+Arabica beans have more subtle flavors that may be lost when brewed too hot; therefore, these beans should generally be heated to lower temperatures.
+According to the Specialty Coffee Association, Arabica beans are best brewed at temperatures between 195-205°F for optimal flavor extraction.

 The Amount of Coffee Used

-I explained how the bed of coffee creates a flow resistance, just enough for the grounds to be in contact with the water for the 3-5 minutes.
-When you use too little coffee in the coffee bed, water passes through very fast, and there is not enough contact time to dissolve the soluble solids.
+The bed of coffee creates a flow resistance, allowing the grounds to be in contact with the water for the optimal 3-5 minutes.
+When you use too little coffee in the coffee bed, water passes through very quickly, and there is insufficient contact time to dissolve the soluble solids.

 Other Variables

-Finally, certain flavors are more volatile than other flavors, and if we want to preserve those flavors in our final cup, a lower temperature might be better.
-Typically, these temperatures are found by trial and error.
-It takes patience and a scientific approach to find the perfect temperatures for a high quality bean.
+Finally, certain flavors are more volatile than others, and if we want to preserve those flavors in our final cup, a lower temperature might be better.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Typically, these temperatures are found by trial and error.
+It takes patience and a scientific approach to find the perfect temperatures for a high-quality bean.

 Tips for Brewing Drip Coffee at the Perfect Temperature